 Attention-requiring upgrade.
 An attention-requiring upgrade may happen when the user is on a screen that's changed in the new app version.
 If the user does something in the app that requires interaction with the server, that interaction may fail due to the upgrade requirements.
 For example, tapping a button to save data calls a Server Action, but because that action now has a different signature, the action fails.
-The user then sees a message that a new version is available and required to proceed.
-Clicking that message updates the app.
-After the update, the app loads the updated screen and shows the message that the app is up to date.
+The user then sees a message that a new app version is available and required to proceed.
+Clicking the message updates the app.
+After the update, the app loads the updated screen and shows the update confirmation message.

 When there's a Form widget on the screen, the message about the required update also informs the user that the information they entered in the Form will be lost, because the app needs to reload.
-The data saved in local storage and Client Variables isn't affected.
+The data saved in local storage and Client Variables remains unaffected.